 U.S. Tax Form Preparation and Planning

-Our expert tax preparers have years of experience to help you comply with IRS tax filing requirements and avoid unnecessary tax audits or penalties.
+Our expert tax preparers have years of experience to help you comply with IRS tax filing requirements and avoid 5unnecessary tax audits or penalties.
 We are committed to providing high quality income tax return preparation services.
 We are fast, accurate, and can help you keep more of your hard-earned money.

 With our tax planning services, we will perform a thorough review of your situation to identify potential tax saving strategies, provide a detailed document outlining applicable local tax laws for your country of residence, as well as a clear and concise scenario summary that will show you how much you can potential save in taxes.

 Tax Equalization and Hypothetical Tax (hypo tax) Simulations for Expats

 Tax equalization, a strategy used by employers to balance U.S. and local tax liabilities to avoid a net INCREASE in tax burden for employees working overseas, is one of the most important concerns for Americans moving abroad and a key par of their employment agreement negotiations.
 Depending on the contract wording, a U.S. expat could end up paying more tax than he/she would if employed back in the U.S., which could mean less take-home pay than his/her non-American colleagues (especially in relatively low tax jurisdictions such as Singapore or Hong Kong).
 As part of our consulting services, we are able to run simulation analysis for tax obligations crossing multiple jurisdictions in order to calculate hypothetical tax exposure on the U.S. side.
 The analysis can be delivered in the form of a PDF report, which can then be used for both your own reference and employment agreement discussions.